Sky Braids: The Collection

 Opposite in the sky from the sunset, we could see another storm cell moving through.
 At this angle of the sun, the clouds took on deep, saturated colors—just a jaw-dropping display.
 This colorway has a range of deep purples, blue, and pinks, with a bit of slightest white for the low clouds, and dark grey for the hill.

 Flowering crabapple trees grew in everyone’s yards where I grew up in the west Denver ‘burbs, and I hope I always have one where I live.
-This view is really the beginning of my love of the Colorado sky: intense pink flowers against an equally intense, cloudless, clean, blue.
+This view shows the beginning of my love of the Colorado sky: intense pink flowers against an equally intense, cloudless, clean, blue.
 They bloom in April, which means that sometimes, a spring frost will freeze the buds before they bloom.
 So, I’m grateful for the years in which they survive.
 This colorway has the pinks of the blooms, the dark green and deep maroon of the leaves, and the one intense sky blue.